Deliveries returned to shop

 Due to items being constantly reviewed, amended or replaced, some items may be unavailable at the time of ordering.

-If any items are unavailable they will automatically be placed on backorder and dispatched as soon as new stock arrives.
+If any items are unavailable ,and our supplier has them in stock, they will automatically be placed on backorder and dispatched as soon as new stock arrives.
+If our supplier is out of stock then you will be contacted as to whether you want a refund on those items or you are willing to wait until they are available.

 Uniform Brand Changes